-This report corresponds to the period from August 1, 2015 to August 31, 2015.
+This report corresponds to the period from September 1, 2015 to September 30, 2015.

-This month we are seeing a 17% decrease in attack activity from prior month and a 35% decrease of critical attacks from prior month.
+This month we are seeing a 5% decrease in attack activity from prior month and a 10% decrease of critical attacks from prior month.
 The attacks continue to be of a 10 to 30 minutes in duration and most are targeting multiple ports.
-Twenty two percent of the attacks are coming from known threat sources that GLESEC gathers and correlates with the information produced by the protection systems (DefensePro).
-As usual others mostly from the US with China as second culprit follow the attacks.
+Eleven percent of the attacks are coming from known threat sources that GLESEC gathers and correlates with the information produced by the protection systems (DefensePro).
+The attacks are mostly from the US, then Netherlands (unusual) and China (as usual).
 A significant number of attacks are scanning which can be considered reconnaissance and is what precedes further attacks.
+The "access" category which is an aggregate of known attack sources (see above, as 11% of the total attack traffic is Access) is based on anomaly type.
+It is also notizable that 2 million attacks came from scanning sources.

 Half of the hosts that are seen from the Internet have vulnerabilities ranging from High to Low.
 The number of vulnerabilities remains approximately the same as prior month, some with more and others with less than prior month, which suggests that more efforts have to be done to remediate these.
-Out of these we identified five high-risk vulnerabilities and all in the category of web servers, which should be addressed immediately; then there are 53 medium and 267 low vulnerabilities for a total of 325 vulnerabilities.
+Out of these we identified six high-risk vulnerabilities, five of which are in the category of web servers, which should be addressed immediately; then there are 51 medium and 269 low vulnerabilities for a total of 326 vulnerabilities.
 It is important to note that 57 out of 115 hosts are vulnerable which is a high amount.
 It is recommended that you address these starting with the high, then medium and finally low.
 The longer than these are open the most likely that someone will try to compromise your organization.
+We noticed that hos 170.75.48.20 has shown a vulnerability this month where there was none last month, may be the system was not on-line or it was and has developed one vulnerability.